Are you the Law Undergraduate of the Year?

 Open to penultimate year undergraduates only, studying law

-A place on Mayer Brown’s three week Summer Work Experience Programme, accommodation allowance and an Apple iPad.
+A place on Mayer Brown's three week Summer Work Experience Programme with accommodation allowance plus an iPad.

 What are the entry criteria?

 We're searching the best universities in the UK to find the outstanding penultimate year law undergraduate.
 We're looking for a winning mix of personal skills, career motivation and an excellent academic record.
-The rewards are great: the winner will be awarded a place on Mayer Brown’s three week Summer Work Experience Programme, accommodation allowance and an Apple iPad.
+The rewards are great: the winner will be awarded a place on Mayer Brown's three week Summer Work Experience Programme with accommodation allowance plus an iPad.

 Even if you don’t win, you still stand a chance of making the final shortlist of ten, all of whom will be royally looked after by Mayer Brown and invited to the Undergraduate of the Year Awards as their guests.